Azerbaijan discloses number of COVID-19 vaccinated citizens

 Trend:

-Some 27,542 people were vaccinated against coronavirus (COVID-19) in Azerbaijan on Apr.16, Trend reports referring to the Operational Headquarters under the Cabinet of Ministers.
+Some 25,711 people were vaccinated against coronavirus (COVID-19) in Azerbaijan on Apr.17, Trend reports referring to the Operational Headquarters under the Cabinet of Ministers.

 The COVID-19 vaccination in Azerbaijan was launched on January 18, 2021.